SawZiDunn/ChefConnect/README.md

 ### Recipe Management

 - Browse and view detailed recipe information
     - Advanced search and filtering system by name, tags, ingredients, rating, and preparation time
     - Comprehensive recipe creation with:
         - Tag selection from existing tags or creation of new ones
         - Ingredient assignment from existing ingredients or creation of new ones
         - Step-by-step instruction management
         - Detailed nutrition information input (carbohydrates, protein, etc.)

 - Edit recipe information with:
+-
     - Update general information and associated tags
     - Modify ingredient lists, measurements, and units
     - Revise cooking instructions and steps

-- Social Interactions
+### Social Interactions

 - Reactions: Give reactions to recipes with total reactions displayed
 - Rating and Reviews:

     - Give ratings along with reviews for each recipe
     - View average ratings and all reviews given by other users

 - Follow System:

     - Build a network by following other culinary enthusiasts
     - View all followed users in a dedicated section

 - Favorites:

     - Save recipes to personal favorites collection
     - Access all saved recipes easily

-    - User Profile
+### User Profile

+- Visit Other user's profile
+- View all recipes shared by the user
-        - Edit user information like username, email and profile picture
+- Edit your own user information like username, email and profile picture
 - Change password
-        - View all recipes shared by the user

 ## Distinctiveness and Complexity